What is an ankle sprain?

 You’ll need additional treatment for a higher-grade ankle sprain.
 Your doctor might give you a cast, boot, or brace to wear on your ankle.
 This will keep your ligaments and joint in place while they heal.
 It limits motion, provides protection, and helps reduce pain.
 You may need to wear it for 2 to 6 weeks.

 Physical therapy also is an important part of ankle sprain treatment.
 The amount and length of time will depend on your grade and state of health.

-Living with an ankle sprain
+Living with a sprained ankle